Catherine Craig, RA

-Project Manager & Registered Architect
+Project Architect & Registered Architect

 Catherine Craig is inspired by architecture that articulates reverence for the human and natural history of a place combined with architectural layers that highlight a place’s contemporary experience.